Looking to mix up the menu at your next cookout?

 Traeger’s Tailgater 20 is specifically designed for, well, tailgating!

-This portable pellet grill has a compact design and folding legs, making it one of the best tailgate pellet grills for your next road trip.
+These portable pellet smokers have a compact design and folding legs, making them one of the best tailgate pellet grills for your next road trip.

-Though compact, the 300 square inch cooking area still has enough space for up to two chickens, three rib racks, or 12 burgers.
+Though compact, the 300 square inches of cooking space still has enough space for up to two chickens, three rib racks, or 12 burgers.

-And the pellet hopper has an eight pound total capacity, which should get you through a tailgating party or camping cookout!.
+And the eight pound hopper capacity, which should get you through a tailgating party or camping cookout!.